pnp/addin-transformation-guidance/articles/From-UI-Extensions-to-List-View-Command-Sets.md

 # From UI Extensions to SharePoint Framework List View Command Sets

-In the SharePoint Add-in model you are used to extending the command bar and the ECB (Edit Control Block) menu of lists view and libraries by creating UI Extensions.
+In the SharePoint Add-in model you are used to extending the ribbon bar and the ECB (Edit Control Block) menu of lists view and libraries by creating UI Extensions.
 In the new SharePoint Framework you can achieve the same result by creating the so called List View Command Set.

 In this article you can find detailed information about how to transform an already existing UI Extensions into a List View Command Set.